 Registration fee applies once campers are accepted.

-Travel costs to and from camp are the responsibility of the camper, counselor and mentors.
+Travel costs to and from camp are the responsibility of the camper and mentor.
 We encourage you to reach out to local organizations and agencies that may be able to alleviate some of these costs.
-If interested, we will connect you to one of our Ava’s Voice Team Members to learn how to apply.
-Limited travel scholarships are available through the Gilson Family Foundation once all other resources are exhausted.
+Information about travel sponsorships and stipends available through the organization will be shared during the registration process.

 USHthis is the main initiative of Ava’s Voice Inc. Ava’s Voice was established in 2015 by Ava’s mom, Carly Fredericks, and her family.
-Once Carly saw first hand the connection Ava had when provided the opportunity to connect with her peers, she couldn’t help but think about all children living with Usher syndrome.
-In the summer of 2018, Ava and the other Ava’s Voice Ambassadors, USH brothers Ethan and Gavin Morrobel, attended a local event on the Jersey shore.
-After riding the waves all day, Gavin continued to show off his skills ending the day with a standing backflip on the lawn.
+Once Carly saw, first-hand, the connections Ava made when provided the opportunity to connect with her peers, she couldn’t help but think about all children living with Usher syndrome.
+In the summer of 2018, Ava and USH brothers Ethan and Gavin Morrobel, attended a local event on the Jersey shore.
+After riding the waves all day, Gavin continued to show off his skills, ending the day with a standing backflip on the lawn.
 Carly screamed in excitement, “USH THAT”!
 Gavin responded in confidence, “USH THIS” and so the name it became.
 USHthis, an Usher friendly place, to dream it. believe it. crUSH it.